 Last reviewed in 2004, the policy reads as follows: A device in which ice water is put in a reservoir and then circulated through a pad by means of gravity is not considered durable medical equipment (DME).
 Other devices (not all-inclusive) which are also not considered to be DME are: single use packs which generate cold temperature by a chemical reaction; packs which contain gel or other material which can be repeatedly frozen; simple containers into which ice water can be placed.
 All of these types of devices must be coded A9270 if claims are submitted.
 Code E0218 describes a device which has an electric pump that circulates cold water through a pad.25

 You can read the whole article here.

-Ice packs, and other types of pack which you can freeze and then use to cool down muscles etc in the home, along with ice machines, are considered by Medicare to be comfort items, and not medically necessary, and so, typically are not covered by Medicare.
+Ice packs, and other types of pack which you can freeze and then used to cool down muscles etc in the home, along with ice machines, are considered by Medicare to be comfort items, and not medically necessary, and so, typically are not covered by Medicare.

-Here are a few other examples of equipment that Medicare won’t cover, which you may have thought they would –
+Other examples of equipment that Medicare won’t cover, which you may have thought they would –

 - bed alarms